benw126/benw126.github.io/index.md

 layout: default
 ---

-Welcome to my personal webpage, where you can explore my ongoing projects and read my written works.
+Welcome to my portfolio website, where you can explore my ongoing projects and read my written works.

 # About Me

-I am Ben, a fresh graduate with a BSc in Mathematics at the University of Hong Kong (HKU).
-I have long been interested in math and physics, and I'm now particularly focused on artificial intelligence and machine learning.
-I am eager to contribute to the STEM field in meaningful ways.
+I am a researcher at Koi Investment Partners with a BSc in Mathematics from the University of Hong Kong, specializing in AI and machine learning to advance the STEM field.

 # Portfolio